 Think about your refrigerator as a food preservation system, because that’s what gives you the most value for your dollar.
 Ask yourself how well does that refrigerator keep food fresh?
 Stainless or not, keeping your groceries for the next week is really what it’s all about, and right now the trend is the new French door style with the drawer freezer.
 Don’t be afraid to add drawer refrigeration to a pantry or island or extra beverage refrigeration to help extend your working spaces for preparation and entertaining.

 Do you bake or sauté?
 Do you cook various recipes at once?
 Really examine how you use the appliances you might need.
 More functionality isn’t always necessary.
 My chef husband was offered a griddle option on our freestanding range in our existing kitchen and we didn’t buy because we didn’t think we’d use it.
 Again, when we were deciding what to put in our next kitchen, we opted not to include that feature.
 The griddle wasn’t going to be used as much as another burner.

 Appliances don’t last forever so think about how long you will be in this particular kitchen and how long you’ll be using these appliances.
 Ten years is a long time in the design world and twenty years is a very old kitchen.
 Most home ownership lasts long enough for the homeowner to complete one kitchen remodel so think about resale value as well.

-Remember that a kitchen is all about creativity and having the tools and space to make those elements come together whether you are a serious cook or not.
+Remember that a kitchen is all about creativity and having the tools and space to make those elements come together.
+It doesn’t matter whether you are a serious cook or not.
 Peder and Mary’s kitchen wasn’t big or pretentious; it was simple and well designed for their lifestyle – it was hardworking and it had a lot of heart.